YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 HTSHRINKFAIL, Hash table compaction failed to allocate new smaller table due to lack of memory

-Run Time Error: YottaDB/GT.M found an internal hash table over-allocated but was unable to reduce its size because the process memory was too large to allocate a new smaller table; YottaDB/GT.M must allocated the new table before it can release the old table because it must copy the contents out of the "too-large" table into the smaller one.
+Run Time Error: YottaDB found an internal hash table over-allocated but was unable to reduce its size because the process memory was too large to allocate a new smaller table; YottaDB must allocated the new table before it can release the old table because it must copy the contents out of the "too-large" table into the smaller one.
 After this warning, the process continues running with the larger table.

 Action: Investigate whether the process size can be reduced, or the available memory increased.